Currently HiringNo, not at this time. Please check back next season!

 Please share three things you think people should know about living with you.We believe in working hard during work hours, taking time for ourselves, eating and spending time with our families and friends, cooking and eating Montana grown foods, loving nature, and being present for the moment.

 The work on a farm is never ending, but we all have to have a break if we want to remain resilient.
-Good sleep and time for chores and morning practices is important to us so we do not start work before 9AM, and usually start at 10AM.
+Good sleep and time for chores and personal morning practices is important to us so we generally do not start work before 9AM.

 Since we are working with youth, all volunteers must submit to and pay for a background check.
 Sexual or violent offenders of any kind cannot volunteer with us.